Antiphospholipid Syndrome

 Excerpt

-Antiphospholipid antibodies are autoantibodies that are directed against phospholipid-binding proteins.
-Antiphospholipid syndrome (APLS) is a multisystemic autoimmune disorder.
-The hallmark of APLS comprises the presence of persistent antiphospholipid antibodies (APLA) in the setting of arterial and venous thrombus and/or pregnancy loss.
-The most common sites of venous and arterial thrombosis are the lower limbs and the cerebral arterial circulation, respectively.
-However, thrombosis can occur in any organ.
+Antiphospholipid antibodies (APLAs) are autoantibodies that target phospholipid-binding proteins.
+Antiphospholipid syndrome (APS) is a multisystemic autoimmune disorder.
+The hallmark of APS comprises the persistent presence of APLAs in the setting of arterial and venous thrombus or pregnancy loss.

 1. Anticardiolipin antibodies IgG or IgM (ELISA)

-2. Anti-beta-2-glycoprotein-I antibodies IgG or IgM (ELISA)
+2. Anti-beta-2-glycoprotein-I (anti-β2GPI) antibodies IgG or IgM (ELISA)

-3. Lupus anticoagulants (Functional assays)
+3. Lupus anticoagulants (functional clotting assays)

 Publication types